 Our experts are here to help

-JULIANNA MOEFU-KALEOPA, MSW, CSAC
+JULIANNA MOEFU-KALEOPA, LCSW, CSAC

 Julianna earned her master’s degree in Social Work at the University of Hawaii at Manoa.
 She has years of experience in the Substance Abuse and Mental Health field providing assessments, group, case management and individual counseling services.
 Julianna has years of experience working with adolescents in the foster care system, families with troubled teens, and juveniles in family court.